 - I see what you mean.

-The above translations are fit naruhodo for certain situations.
-All of these expressions are used to indicate that you are convinced and agree with what the other person is saying, and you can consider as you almost agreeing as well.
+The above translations are appropriate for certain situations.
+All of these expressions are used to indicate that you are convinced and agree with what the other person is saying, and you can consider yourself almost in agreement as well.

 Naruhodo is written as “成程” in Chinese characters (Japanese Kanji).
-Although, naruhodo is often written in hiragana as なるほど.
+However, Naruhodo is often written as なるほど in hiragana.

 - 成(naru): A word that means “completed” or “success.”